 Holden is not a child but not yet a grown-up either.
 This is a period of time that everyone has experienced and to an extent, never stops experiencing.
 For me, that’s what makes Holden’s story memorable.
 It follows his rather spontaneous (and often drunken) escapades over the course of three days, after he’s expelled from his boarding school.
 His observations and perceptions expose the banality of the real world, and of adult life, serving as a very astute commentary on the ‘phony’ nature of everyday human affairs.
-I especially enjoy the stream of consciousness style of fiction, but even for those who don’t, this novel isn’t short of dialogue or action.
+I especially enjoy the stream of consciousness style of fiction, but even for those who don’t, the novel isn’t short of dialogue or humour.
 There’s an awkward incident with a prostitute, a confrontation with a pimp, and several other bizarre encounters through Holden’s erratic exploits.
-The pervading feelings of alienation and isolation, rather than making Catcher a depressing read, force us to see the astonishing beauty in moments of innocence:
+The atmosphere of alienation and isolation, rather than making Catcher a depressing read, force us to see the astonishing beauty in moments of innocence:

 I felt so happy all of a sudden, the way old Phoebe kept going around and around.
 I was damn near bawling, I felt so damn happy, if you want to know the truth.